Combine flours in a bowl and mix well.

 Remove from heat and pour mixture into a fine mesh strainer over a bowl.
 With a rubber spatula or the back of a spoon, push the jam through the strainer and discard the pulp.
 Cover the jam with plastic wrap and set aside to cool completely.

 Turn all the bottom cookies upside down.
-Layout all the tops (with centers cut out) and dust lightly with Domino® Confectioners Sugar.
+Layout all the tops (with centers cut out) and dust lightly with Domino® Powdered Sugar.
 Spread ½ tablespoon of cooled jam on the bottoms and carefully sandwich them with the tops.

 1. Cookie dough can be made up to 3 days ahead of time—tightly wrapped in plastic wrap, kept in refrigerator.